 4. My extensions lose hair!

-Hair extensions and hydrogen peroxide
+Hair extensions and developer

 With the extensions, not everything has been a bed of roses.
 I went through a time that generated a lot of stress last Christmas, when I went to have maintenance and discovered when I got home that the extensions were falling apart.